jasonrichdarmawan/ProtocolExample/README.md

 1. Do not use UIKit Navigation to present SwiftUI View as a sheet.

    When you change `@State` / `@Binding` / `@Published` value that affect the SwiftUI View that is presented as a sheet, the animation is from the left instead of dissolve.

-# To Do

-- [x] Use UIKit Navigation
-   - [x] Create ViewControllable pattern
-      - [x] Navigate to another page.
-      - [x] Pop view controller when sheet is dismissed.
-      - [x] Dismiss sheet before navigating to another page.
-      - [x] Pop to root view controoler.
-   - [x] Create Coordinator pattern
-      - [x] Coordinator used as delegate by a controller.
-      - [x] Coordinator update ViewModel's value.